Interfacing a 16×2 LCD with Arduino – Beginner’s Guide

 blink()

-Creates a blinking block style LCD cursor at the position of the next character to be printed to the display.
+The blink() function creates a blinking block-style LCD cursor at the position where the next character will be printed.
+The noBlink() function turns the cursor off.

 lcd.blink() turns the cursor on and lcd.noBlink() turns the cursor off.